KellerThompson/MythicFusionWiki/README.md

 # ◼ Description
 MythicFusion is a spigot plugin designed to extend the functionality of MythicMobs by introducing custom `conditions` and `mechanics` that allows integration with other plugins.

-MythicFusion enables the `execution of skills` with the player as the caster on `specific events`, this works for plugin and vanilla events.
+MythicFusion enables the `execution of skills` with the player as the caster on `specific events` or by command, this works for plugin and vanilla events. .

+### ◻ New MythicMobs mechanics and conditions
+At the moment, MythicFusion integrates `16 new conditions` and `15 mechanics` from 6 different plugins such as **AuraSkills**, **AlonsoTags**, **Essentialsx**, **Gsit**, **LibDisguise** and **VotingPlugin**.
+Over time I plan to continue integrating more.

+### ◻ Trinkets
-Also the new [Trinket System](https://github.com/KellerThompson/MythicFusionWiki/wiki/Trinkets)  allows players to trigger specific skills by having designated MythicMobs items in their inventory.
-Each item is linked to a predefined skill that activates automatically when the item is present.
-This mechanic can be configured to work with various plugins like  Aurelium Skills, enabling the integration of custom effects, buffs, or conditions, offering a flexible and dynamic gameplay experience.
+Also the new [`Trinket System`](https://github.com/KellerThompson/MythicFusionWiki/wiki/Trinkets) that allows players to trigger specific skills by having designated MythicMobs items in their inventory.
+Each trinket is linked to a predefined skill that activates automatically when the item is present.

+### ◻ Commands
+Utility commands, such as the `skill command` that allows players to use specific skills with the necessary permission.

 * This is my first plugin so if you find an error/bug please create an issue [here](https://github.com/KellerThompson/MythicFusionWiki/issues).
 * All comments and suggestions are wellcome